leanprover-community/lean4game/README.md

 * [Server](doc/DOCUMENTATION.md): describes the server part (i.e. the content of `server/` und `relay/`).

+### Hosting
+[How to host a lean4game instance yoursely](doc/hosting.md): example of how to setup your own lean4game server

 ## Contributing

 Contributions to `lean4game` are always welcome!